 The research experiment "Effect of fertilizer levels and foliar nutrition on growth and yield of soybean (Glycine max (L.) Merrill)" was conducted during Kharif 2019 at Agronomy Farm, Plot number 27, 'A' Division, College of Agriculture, Pune.
-The soil of the experimental field was clay loam, low in available nitrogen (180.15 kg ha-1), medium in available phosphorus (22.17 kg ha-1), high in available potassium (380.73 kg ha-1) and was alkaline in reaction (pH-7.6), low in organic carbon content (0.41%), and EC was (0.47).
-The experiment was laid out in factorial randomized block design and replicated thrice.
-The treatment combinations consisted of two fertilizer levels viz., F1- 100% GRDF, F2- 75% GRDF and seven levels of foliar nutrition N1- water spray at pod initiation, N2- 2% foliar spray of urea, N3- 2% foliar spray of SSP, N4- 1% foliar spray of KCL, N5- 2% foliar spray of DAP, N6- 1% foliar spray of 19:19:19 and N7- 1% foliar spray of Potassium nitrate.
-Soybean variety KDS-726 (Phule Sangam) was sown @ 75 kg ha-1 at the spacing 45×5 cm2 on 14^{th} August, 2019 and the crop was harvested on 26^{th} November, 2019.
-Recommended dose of fertilizer was 50:75:45 kg NPK + 5 t of FYM ha-1.
-Fertilizer dose was given as basal in soil before sowing as per the treatment.
-Foliar nutrition was given at pre-flowering and pod initiation stage as per the treatment.
-The growth attributing characters viz., plant height, number of branches plant-1, leaf area plant-1 and dry matter plant-1 as well as yield contributing characters like number of pods plant-1, number of seeds pod-1, seed weight plant-1 , straw weight plant-1, 100 seed weight, grain and straw yield ha-1 of soybean were recorded.
+The Soil textural class of the experimental plot was found to be clay loam and the nutrient composition is low available nitrogen (180.15 kg ha-1), medium available phosphorus (22.17 kg ha-1), high available potassium (380.73 kg ha-1), low organic carbon content (0.41%).
+The pH and EC was noted to be 7.6 (alkaline) and 0.47 respectively.
+The experiment was laid out in factorial randomized block design with three replications.
+The treatment combinations consisted two factors in which the first factor comprised of two fertilizer levels viz., F1- 100% GRDF (Gross Recommended Dose of Fertilizer), F2- 75% GRDF (Gross Recommended Dose of Fertilizer).
+The second factor comprised of seven levels of foliar nutrition N1- water spray at pod initiation, N2- 2% foliar spray of urea, N3- 2% foliar spray of SSP, N4- 1% foliar spray of KCL, N5- 2% foliar spray of DAP, N6- 1% foliar spray of 19:19:19 and N7- 1% foliar spray of Potassium nitrate.
+The variety chosen for the research trail was KDS-726 (Phule Sangam) due to its better adaptability to the soil type and the growing season.
+The sowing was undertaken on 14th August, 2019 with a spacing of 45 × 5 cm2 and the seed rate of 75 kg ha-1 as prescribed by the University.
+As mentioned above, the Gross Recommended dose of fertilizer for soybean was taken as 50:75:45 kg NPK + 5 t of FYM (Farm Yard Manure) ha-1.
+The basal fertilizer application was undertook before sowing as per the different treatment combinations and also the foliar application at pre-flowering and pod initiation stage.
+The growth attributing characters viz., plant height, number of branches plant-1, leaf area plant-1 and dry matter plant-1 as well as yield contributing characters like number of pods plant-1, number of seeds pod-1, seed weight plant-1, straw weight plant-1, 100 seed weight, grain and straw yield ha-1 of soybean were recorded.
+The crop was harvested on 26th November, 2019.